taw10/crystfel/INSTALL.md

 others).

-Here are the commands to install all the basic dependencies (including the optional dependencies, but not the indexing engines) on Fedora 22 or later:
+Here are the commands to install all the basic dependencies (including the optional dependencies, but not the indexing engines) on CentOS and Fedora 22 or later (for CentOS, replace `dnf` with `yum`):
 ```
 $ sudo dnf group install 'Development Tools'
 $ sudo dnf install hdf5-devel gsl-devel gtk3-devel cairo-devel pango-devel gdk-pixbuf2-devel meson cmake